netzkolchose/django-computedfields/docs/manual.rst

     (help to get the command fixed is more than welcome).

 - ``updatedata``
-    does a full update on all computed fields in the project.
-Only useful after tons of bulk changes, e.g. from fixtures.
-Note that this command is currently not optimized (PRs are welcome).
+    does a full update on all project-wide computed fields.
+Useful if you ran into serious out-of-sync issues or after tons of bulk changes or after applying fixtures.
+Note that this command is currently not runtime optimized (PRs are welcome).

 General Usage Notes